derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 ### ACPI

 - `SSDT-AWAC`: Re-enable the old RTC clock that is compatible with macOS.
-- `SSDT-EC-USBX`: Fix desktop EC and USB port quick charge for iDevices.
+- `SSDT-EC`: Create fake EC device for desktop.
 - `SSDT-PLUG`: Allow the kernel's XCPM (XNU's CPU Power Management) to manage our CPU's power management.
 Auto detect.
 - `SSDT-PMCR`: Fix NVRAM support for 300 series motherboard.
 - `* SSDT-SBUS-MCHC`: Not necessary.
 Fix AppleSMBus support.